 As described in Article 122 (2), exposures to corporate entities for which a credit assessment by a nominated ECAI is not available shall be assigned a risk weight of 100%.
-As at 31 December 2019, the Company had €285 of such exposures on which a risk weight of 100% has been assigned.
+As at 31 December

+2020, the Company had €176 thousand of corporate exposures.
+Risk weight of 100% has been assigned to the above exposures.